Prof. James Kwok

 IEEE Trans.
 Image Processing, IEEE Trans.

-many distinguished awards including ICPR2012
+received many distinguished awards including

-Best Scientific Paper Award, 2014 JAMIT Best
+ICPR2012 Best Scientific Paper Award, 2014

-He is/was a leader of numerous national and
+of numerous national and industrial research

 Prof. Ari Aharari